renovatebot/renovate/docs/development/local-development.md

 ## Platform Account Setup

-Although it's possible to make small source code improvements without testing against a real repository, in most cases you should run a "real" test on a repository before you submit a feature or fix.
+Although it is possible to make small source code improvements without testing against a real repository, in most cases you should run a "real" test on a repository before you submit a feature or fix.
-It's possible to do this against GitHub, GitLab or Bitbucket public servers.
+It is possible to do this against GitHub, GitLab or Bitbucket public servers.

 ### Register new account (optional)

-If you're going to be doing a lot of Renovate development then it's recommended that you set up a dedicated test account on GitHub or GitLab, so that you reduce the risk that you accidentally cause problems when testing out Renovate.
+If you are going to be doing a lot of Renovate development then it's recommended that you set up a dedicated test account on GitHub or GitLab, so that you reduce the risk that you accidentally cause problems when testing out Renovate.

 e.g. if your GitHub username is "alex88" then maybe you register "alex88-testing" for use with Renovate.